-The amendments in March 2012, with act no 17/2012, imposed further restrictions on the outflow of foreign currency.
-This entailed two amendments to the capital controls regime, inter alia, in response to a perceived increase in circumvention of the currency controls.
-Before these amendments, an investor could change principal payment, amortization and the indexation share of a CPI indexed annuity bond into foreign currency and transfer out of the economy.
-The legislation removed the previous exemption provided for the principal payment, amortization and indexation share of bond payments which are now subject to the general capital controls regime.
-Furthermore, the wide exemptions for payments of the winding-up committees of the failed Icelandic banks to their creditors were removed and are now subject to the Central Bank's approval.
+The amendments, implemented in March 2012 by Act No. 17/2012, imposed further restrictions on the outflow of foreign currency with respect to, among other things, the Capital Controls in response to a perceived increase in circumvention of the Capital Controls.
+Before such amendments were implemented, an investor could change its interests in the principal amortisation and indexation payments under a CPI-indexed annuity bond into foreign currency and transfer such payments out of Iceland.
+The amendments removed the previous exemption provided for such payments, with the result that such payments became subject to the Capital Controls, meaning that only interest payments remained within the exemption.
+Furthermore, the wide exemptions for payments by the winding-up committees of Kaupthing, Glitnir and Landsbanki to creditors were removed and became subject to approval by the Icelandic Central Bank.

 Two additional amendments were made to the Foreign Exchange Act in March 2013.
-Firstly on 9 March, act no 16/2013 was adopted, implementing changes to the currency control regime, including the removal of the expiration date from the Act, making them continuous.
-Moreover the amendments imposed limits on the exemptions which the Central Bank can apply and may now be subject to prior consultation with the relevant ministry.
-This primarily relates to financial institutions or legal entities under the control of the FME through winding up proceedings or legal entities with a balance sheet exceeding ISK 400bn and where the transaction has substantial effect on the debt position of the economy and regards ownership of a commercial bank.
-Secondly on 26 March 2013 further amendments were adopted with act no. 35/2013, primarily relating to general exemptions and enhanced authorisations for the Central Bank.
-The amendments enhanced the Central Bank's surveillance on foreign exchange, including in relation to payments of interest, indexation, dividends and contractual maturities.
-This includes authorisation to collect information, which may extend to any relevant third party and to impose fines.
+First, on 9 March 2013, Act No. 16/2013 was adopted, implementing certain changes to the currency control regime, including the removal of the expiration date from the Foreign Exchange Act.
+Such amendments also imposed limits on the exemptions which the Icelandic Central Bank can apply and the extent to which the exemptions may be subject to prior consultation with the relevant ministry.
+These limits primarily relate to financial institutions or legal entities under the control of the FME through winding-up proceedings or legal entities with a balance sheet exceeding ISK 400 billion and where the transaction may have a substantial effect on Iceland's debt position or affect ownership of a commercial bank.
+Second, on 26 March 2013, further amendments were adopted with Act No. 35/2013, primarily relating to general exemptions and enhanced authorisations for the Icelandic Central Bank.
+Such amendments enhanced the Icelandic Central Bank's surveillance of foreign exchanges, including in relation to payments of interest, indexation, dividends and contractual maturities.
+The Icelandic Central Bank also received authorisation to collect certain information, which may extend to any relevant third party, and to impose fines.